What does publishing open access mean?

 Open access is the opportunity for your research to reach more audience!

 It means that your published paper will be freely available for everybody immediately upon publication.
 There are no longer obstacles such as subscriptions fees or registration barriers.
 The advantage is that authors' work will have a bigger audience and their papers will be shared and cited more.
 These are some advantages of publishing open access.
-Of course, publishing open access will also have a small price, authors will need to pay the Article Processing Charges (APCs), a handling fee to the publisher.
+Publishing open access costs some money as the authors are required to pay the Article Processing Charges (APCs) as well as a handling fee to the publisher.
 Like all new things, this might be seen as a major change, but actually the advantages of open access outweigh this by far.

 Who retains the copyright?